Atomic82/National-Parks-Collector/README.md

 # User Stories🏞
 ----
-As a user, Tom wanted to track his hikes in Yosemite National Park after visiting the park with his family!
-National Parks Collector helped keep him straighted out on which trails were difficult and which ones were a breeze!
+Tom wanted to track his hikes in Yosemite National Park after visiting the park with his family!
+National Parks Collector helped keep him straight on which trails were difficult and which ones were a breeze!

+Jo had a competition with her friends to see who could visit the most national parks before the end of the summer.
+To track her visits, she used National Parks Collector.

 # Technology Used and Implemented🏞
 ----